futurechimp/bdk-wallet-experiment/README.md

   .replace('@emergencyKey', emergencyPair.publicKey.toString('hex'))})`;
 ```

 At this point, they've got a `wshDescriptor` string.
-This is where things depart quite strongly from the Rust equivalent.
+This is where I suspect things will depart quite strongly from the Rust equivalent.

 They create an `Output` interface, which I guess is a UTXO output: